Snow-Shell/servicenow-powershell/Readme.md

 **IMPORTANT:** Neither this module nor its creator are in any way affiliated with ServiceNow.

-## Version 2

-Building on the great work the community has done thus far, a lot of new updates with this release.
-- Although still in the module for backward compatibility, `Set-ServiceNowAuth` is being replaced with `New-ServiceNowSession`.
-With this comes OAuth support, removal of global variables, and much more folks have asked for.
-The ability to provide credentials directly to functions has been retained for this release, but will be deprecated in a future release in favor of using `New-ServiceNowSession`.
-- Support for different api versions.  `Set-ServiceNowAuth` will continue to use v1 of the api, but `New-ServiceNowSession` defaults to the latest.
-Check out the `-ApiVersion` parameter of `New-ServiceNowSession`.
-- `Remove-ServiceNowAuth` has been retained for this release, but as global variables have been removed, there is no longer a need for it; it will always return `$true`.
-It will be removed in a future release.
-- `-PassThru` added to remaining `Update-` and `New-` functions.
-Depending on your code, this may be a ***breaking change*** if you expected the result to be returned.
-- Pipeline support added to many functions
-- Standardizing on coding between all functions

-***It is recommended to use `Get-ServiceNowRecord` instead of the other 'Get' functions.***

 ## Requirements

 Requires PowerShell 5.1 or above.